Alice M. Ward Memorial Library is open for Curbside pickup of books and materials on Tues/Thurs. Call 266-7135 or email

 Staff members will be answering phone calls & emails during most business hours Monday through Thursday. tel #: 802-266-7135 email:

 Wifi is available from your parked car.
 The network is AWML, the pw is : AliceWardLibrary1 (the A the W and the L are capitalized and this is also posted on the door).
 These resources are available while we are closed.
 If there is a power outage or unforeseen problem please be patient we will do everything we can to keep it functioning well.
 The network and password info are always posted on the front door also.

-Do NOT return materials you have out, especially if you are feeling unwell.
+Do NOT return materials you have out, if you or someone one in your home is feeling unwell.
 Due dates are suspended.
 There are no fines.